byjg/php-anydataset-db/docs/prefetch.md

 The pre-fetch mechanism optimizes memory usage by:

 1. Only storing the pre-fetch count number of records in memory at once
+2. Using an efficient data structure (SplDoublyLinkedList) for the buffer
-2. Removing records from the buffer after they've been processed
+3. Removing records from the buffer after they've been processed
-3. Automatically closing the database cursor when all records have been fetched
+4. Automatically closing the database cursor when all records have been fetched

 This ensures efficient memory usage while still providing performance benefits.